Harrow-on-the-Hill station: History

 The station was opened as "Harrow" on 2 August 1880, when the Metropolitan Railway was extended from its previous terminus at Willesden Green.
 Its name was changed to "Harrow-on-the-Hill" on 1 June 1894.
 Like some other Underground stations, the name is an example of marketing rather than precision; in this case the town "proper" of the same name is at the top of Harrow Hill (i.e. Harrow-on-the-Hill), while the station is located at the foot of the hill to the north, which at the time of opening was a small hamlet called Greenhill and has since become the main town proper of Harrow.

-Had the governors of Harrow School not made objections during the planning stage, it is possible that the Metropolitan Railway might have followed a different route taking it closer to the town centre on the hill.
+Had the governors of Harrow School not made objections during the planning stage, it is possible that the Metropolitan Railway might have followed a different route taking it closer to the high street on the hill.
 The station is at the heart of Metroland.

 The National Rail service began as the Great Central Railway (GCR) on 15 March 1899.
 The GCR ran on the former Great Central Main Line, an intercity trunk route and provided services from Harrow to destinations such as Rugby, Leicester, Nottingham and Manchester.
 The passenger service north of Aylesbury ceased in 1966 due to the Beeching Axe.
 There was a goods yard, which closed on 3 April 1967.